 Give some responsibilities around the home while are on school break, such as walking the dog, vacuuming, and washing the cars.
 Not only will this help to develop a sense of responsibility, but it will also help build strong bonds with your children.

 Get the entire family involved for weekend activities.
 Play catch, or tag around the backyard or in the park.
 Make exercise fun, and something you enjoy as well.
 If you show that you enjoy the exercise, they will too.

 7) Fun Parks

-In addition to having a fantastic time on all the rides, a day at the fun park require hours of continuous walking from ride to ride.
-Fond memories, a great way to bond, engage and interact for the whole family.
+In addition to having a fantastic time on all the rides, a day at the fun park requires hours of continuous walking from ride to ride.
+Fond memories are a great way to bond, engage and interact with the whole family.

 8) Ask and You Will Receive

 Ask your kids what ‘they’ would like to do!
-More often than not there are influences from school or from friends which has sparked some interest.
+More often than not there are influences from school or from friends which have sparked some interest.
 Ask and you will be surprised.

 9) Fun Activities at Home